For decades, one country has managed to set the global standard when it comes to safe, innovative and sustainable mobility solutions: the Netherlands.

 In the 1990’s, Mobycon was part of the core group of private consultants that served as co-developers of the Dutch government’s groundbreaking Sustainable Safety approach.
 Since then, it has become an international standard of traffic safety.

-As Mobycon grew over the decades, our endeavors also expanded, and we have done work all over Western Europe, including Great Britain, Scandinavia and Germany, as well as Russia and Albania.
+As Mobycon grew over the decades, our endeavors also expanded, and we have done work throughout Eastern and Western Europe, including United Kingdom, France, Switzerland and Germany, as well as Giorgia and Albania.

 In 2012, we began working with clients on the other side of the Atlantic, leading to the 2015 launch of Mobycon North America in Ottawa, Canada.
 This branch leads the work we do with clients and projects all over Canada and the United States.